Slightly-Techie/discount-ecommerce-frontend/README.md

-# Whammo - E-Commerce Discount Platform
+# GrottoMore - E-Commerce Discount Platform

 ## Project Overview

-Whammo is a modern e-commerce platform that aggregates discounted products from major retailers like Shoprite and Melcom.
+GrottoMore is a modern e-commerce platform that aggregates discounted products from major retailers like Shoprite and Melcom.
 Built with React, TypeScript, and modern web technologies, it provides users with a seamless shopping experience to discover and purchase discounted products.

 ## Features